 Strengths:

-- Comprehensive platform managing websites, intranets, portals, mobile apps, and LMS from single installation
+• Comprehensive platform managing websites, intranets, portals, mobile apps, and LMS from a single installation

-- Proprietary, closed-source CMS.
-Secure and stable, with full accountability and roadmap deployed by in-house team with deep knowledge and consistency in deployments, not by external partners
+• Proprietary, closed-source CMS.
+Secure and stable, with full accountability and roadmap deployed by an in-house team with deep knowledge and consistency in deployments, not by external partners

 Limitations:

-Best for: Australian organisations including large enterprises requiring comprehensive digital solutions with many end users
+Best for: Australian organisations including large enterprises requiring comprehensive digital solutions with many end users, and those in regulated sectors such as government, healthcare, and education where data sovereignty is non-negotiable.

-Related reading: [Blog post] What Makes a Great Australian CMS (and How to Choose One)
+Related reading: What Makes a Great Australian CMS (and How to Choose One)

 2. Sitecore Experience Platform

-Sitecore is another digital experience platform that offers advanced personalisation and marketing automation features for large enterprises.
+Sitecore is a digital experience platform offering advanced personalisation and marketing automation features for large enterprises.

 Sitecore provides sophisticated marketing tools for organisations willing to invest in the technical expertise required to use them effectively.
 If you have a substantial marketing team with conversion optimisation experience and budget for ongoing specialist support, Sitecore's capabilities can deliver results.